pnkraemer/tueplots/docs/source/docs_dev/contribution_guide.md

 Look out for the following information:

 * If the document uses `\includepackage{times}`, then the template uses the 'Times' font.
 Use the same font configuration as ICLR-2023.
 * If the document uses `\includepackage{ptm}`, the template also uses the 'Times' font but with a different package.
-Tueplots attempts to mirror this choice as closely as possible (by including the same package as the Latex template) even though one generally seems to be preferred over the other ([Overleaf's font suggestions](https://www.overleaf.com/learn/latex/Font_typefaces) only mention `ptm`, not `times`).
-If your template includes `ptm`, use the same code as NeurIPS-2023.
+Tueplots attempts to mirror this choice as closely as possible (by including the same package as the Latex template) even if it means including an obsolete package ([the 'times' package is obsolete](https://ctan.org/pkg/times)) .
 * If the document includes no font-related package, it likely uses Computer Modern.
 Copy the configuration from JMLR-2001.

 **Note 1:**